by Andrea M. Darcy

 3. The client-therapist relationship is itself an important part of therapy.

-Your integrative therapist commits to being part of your inner exploration and growth.
-They work to be supportive and non judgemental, listening with an open and present mind, and seeing you as their equal.
+Your integrative therapist commits to being part of your journey, and sees you as their equal.
+They work to be supportive and non-judgemental, and they listen with an open and present mind.

 4. People, too, need be integrated.

-Integrative therapy is not interested in just pulling together approaches to helping you, but also in pulling together the different components that make up your psychological wellbeing.
-They look at ways to access and unite not just your behaviour, thoughts, and emotions, but perhaps also your physical wellbeing, social skills, and your sense of spirituality.
+Integrative therapy is not interested in just pulling together approaches to helping you.
+It’s also focused on pulling together the different components that make up your wellbeing.
+They look at ways to access and unite not just your behaviour, thoughts, and emotions, but also your physical wellbeing, social skills, and your sense of spirituality.

 5. You are a whole being.